George Floyd protests in Oregon: Monmouth

 A group of at least 60 protesters at the intersection of Pacific Ave. and Main St. in downtown Monmouth, rallied and chanted in support of the Black Lives Matter movement.

 Newberg

 On June 4, hundreds of protesters gathered at the Chehalem Cultural Center and marched down Hancock Street to support Black Lives Matter.

 Newport

 Hundreds gathered in front of Newport City Hall to protest in support of Black Lives Matter at noon on June 3.
 The group marched to the Lincoln County Courthouse and back to Newport City Hall.

 Ontario

 Hundreds marched in the eastern border city of Ontario, an exurb of Boise, Idaho, on June 4.
 Mayor Riley Hill expressed a desire to listen to the protesters, and to make Ontario a city that "unites instead of divides."
-He stated that the city's demographics have changed a great deal over four decades.
 Police chief Steven Romero praised the protesters for their peaceful disposition despite taunts from individuals along the march.

 Pendleton

 Approximately 150 people protested at Roy Raley Park chanting "No justice, no peace" on June 1.

 About 200 people demonstrated on August 29, organized by Briana Spencer, John Landreth, and Nolan Bylenga.
 The Pendleton police worked with the organizers to develop a safety plan for the march, which attracted counter-protesters.